Big banks are booming. Now here are the payoffs - ExBulletin

 The prospect of higher interest rates this year scares investors in tech stocks and other high growth sectors.
 But that’s another story for the big banks.

-Bank stocks have a strong start to 2022, extending the gains from the second half of last year.
+Bank stocks got off to a good start in 2022, extending gains from the second half of last year.

 The Invesco KBW Bank ETF, whose main holdings are Bank of America, Wells Fargo, JPMorgan Chase, US Bancorp and Citigroup, has already risen over 8% this year and gained over 19% in the past six months .
 It’s better than the larger market.